EddOliver/AggroFox/IBM cloud AggroFox/README.md

 9.- Very Advisable!
 Follow the steps to secure your instance (which is advisable) by creating a user name and password.

 <img src="https://preview.ibb.co/eZysUT/securityyy.png">

+10.- Click Go to your Node-RED flow editor to open the editor.

+11.- Welcome to Node-Red via IBM cloud!